aramis-lab/clinica/docs/Pipelines/DeepLearning_PrepareData.md

 The first two masks in `tpl-MNI152NLin2009cSym/` contain `desc-Crop`, hence they can only be applied to cropped input images, and their size will be (169x208x179).
-On the contrary the last two masks in the same folder fo not contain `desc-Crop` hence they can only be applied to uncropped input images and their size will be (193x229x193).
+On the contrary the last two masks in the same folder do not contain `desc-Crop` hence they can only be applied to uncropped input images and their size will be (193x229x193).

 Pipeline options if you use `pet-linear` modality: